Blizzard/api-sc2-docs/README.md

 ### Matches

-If you add `/matches` to the profile url you can view the match information for the last 10 matches.
+If you add `/matches` to the profile url, you can view the match information for the last 10 matches.
 Match dates are formatted in Unix epoch time.

 <dl>